 Here at the Healthy Mummy we LOVE slow cooking.
-We even have a whole recipe book all about it (available here).
 You can take something simple and create an amazing meal for the whole family.

 Slow cookers are perfect on those days when everyone has different activities too – for instance if you had some Chilli con Carne in there on the ‘keep warm’ setting, everyone could just help themselves as they get home.

 You can use cheaper cuts of meat as they really benefit from the low, slow cooking process (like drumsticks for this Taiwanese Chicken).

 It’s also perfect for a roast dinner (like this Lamb Roast) or for making pulled pork.

 If you are in the market to buy a slow cooker, we’ve done the hard work for you and asked some of our Healthy Mummy members which ones they have.

 Please note this is not an exhaustive list of all the slow cooker that are available, just a snapshot of which ones some of our Healthy Mummy members have.

 Lee is the food editor at the Healthy Mummy.
 “I’ve got a Sunbeam HP5590 slow cooker, it was $55 from Target.
 It great because it’s nice and big, easy to clean and works like a dream.